Hoosier Resilience Index

 Scientific evidence shows that the climate is changing in the Midwest.
 In Indiana, average temperatures have increased 1.2°F since 1895 and by late century are reasonably expected to increase by 6-10°F more.
 Precipitation is becoming heavier and more damaging in the winter and spring, and water may become less plentiful in the summer and fall, with implications for agriculture, ecosystems and flood frequency.
 An important initiative is underway at Indiana University’s Environmental Resilience Institute to develop a dynamic resilience index that will be used by local government officials to assess vulnerabilities and preparedness for climate change.

-The Environmental Resilience Institute is developing the Hoosier Resilience Index to help local government officials and employees understand the path to making their communities more resilient to climate change impacts.
-This decision-making tool will: present the risks pertinent to individual Hoosier cities, towns and counties; provide information on which risks may be most harmful; and offer assistance in identifying who and what is vulnerable to which risks.
+The Environmental Resilience Institute is developing the Hoosier Resilience Index to help local government officials and employees: understand the path to making their communities more resilient to climate change impacts.
+This decision-making tool will:

-The Institute intends for the Hoosier Resilience Index to be easy to use and understand, informative, objective, inspiring and accessible to the diverse array of cities, towns and counties within the state and beyond.
-Although the tool will initially be designed for an Indiana audience, the index is intended to be relevant across a range of community sizes in the Midwest.
-The index will help communities understand where to focus their attention and provide a methodology for measuring progress towards resilience.
-The index is intended to complement, not duplicate, existing tools for climate-related vulnerability assessments.
+The Institute intends for the Hoosier Resilience Index to be easy to use and understand, informative, objective, inspiring and accessible to the diverse array of cities, towns, and counties within the state and beyond.
+It will use Indiana-specific data about future environmental conditions.
+Although the tool will initially be designed for an Indiana audience, the Index is intended to be relevant across a range of community sizes in the Midwest.
+The Index will help communities understand where to focus their attention and provide a methodology for measuring progress towards resilience.
+The Index is intended to complement, not duplicate, existing tools for climate-related vulnerability assessments.